canonical/platform-engineering-docs/reference/synapse/managed-microk8s-cluster.rst

 Configure Ingress
 -----------------

-Now we need to expose Synapse externally as it was set before via url `chat.staging.ubuntu.com <https://chat.staging.ubuntu.com>`_ .
+Now we need to expose Synapse externally as it was set before via URL `chat.staging.ubuntu.com <https://chat.staging.ubuntu.com>`_ .
 To do this, first let's enable Ingress in our cluster.

 Log in to any worker and enable Ingress